chenxinye/mhodlr/EXAMPLE.md

 disp(norm(full(rA - A), 2) / norm(full(A), 2)); % relative test error
 ```

-Also, simulating adaptive precisions for each level of compression is allowed; please use the @mphodlr for low precision HODLR simulations.
+Also, simulating adaptive precisions for each level of compression is allowed; please use the @mphodlr or @amphodlr for low precision HODLR simulations.
 Users may consult the following code for usage guidance:
 ```matlab
 rng(0);
 A = rand(15,15); % Generate 15 by 15 random matrix